TYPO3-svn-archive/roq_redirect/Documentation/UserManual/Index.rst

 	**External url**

    :Description:
-	The external url to redirect to
+	The external url to redirect to.
+For example *"http://www.google.com"*.

    :Types Redirect:
 	External url